-Today’s vintage 1960 catalog is a real treat — especially for those of us who love knotty pine (do you know about our other little website, Knotty is Nice?).
+Today’s vintage 1960 catalog is a real treat — especially for those of us who love knotty pine.
 And even if you are not sure about the knotty, this 1960 look at “101 Home Ideas Featuring the 10 Fine Woods of the Western Pine Region” might update your view.
 For example, I have always considered knotty pine in terms of its Early American heritage…. something that today, we’d play up in a kitschy way.
 But take a look at the kitchen above: Knotty pine goes all mid century modern — and it looks pretty good!
 Check out this catalog — 24 pages — to see wood the way that homeowners saw it back in the day.

 This Americana kitchen looks like it belongs in a Storybook Ranch house — look at the awesome built in controls for the stove top and the decorative scalloped trim on the counter edges and undersides of the upper cabinets.
 Dig the window treatments.
 Dig the wallpaper.
 Is that a built-in barbecue peeking at us over on the left?
 Is that a Lamb Chops cookie jar over on the right?

 Here’s another view of the same kitchen, taking a look at the eat-in bar area.
 It combines knotty pine with stone to face the bar.
 The flooring (vintage Armstrong, wethinks) continues the stone motif throughout the kitchen, while the posts that hold up the interior awning coordinate with the captains chairs at the bar.